Abarat by Clive Barker

 - Purchase it here

-- Published 1999 (hardcover edition)
+- Published 1999 (Penguin Books hardcover edition)

 - Finished reading it on March 22, 2003

 - For some reason I had a real hard time getting into this novel.
 It's not that it is too large; it's only 277 pages.
 And it's not Gibson's writing because I like his other novels.
 Whatever it was, I just took a long time to finish this when it should have been much quicker.
-The novel is a sequel / continuation from idoru though you don't really have to have read it first.
+The novel is a sequel / continuation from IDORU though you don't really have to have read it first.
 Rei Toei, the idoru, is part of a nodal point that is going to change life as you know it on the planet.
 Or for those not quite up on their cyber-speak, a virtual woman is one part of many to tie in to an undefined but still significant event that will cause massive changes.
 And while the story is good and I enjoyed the characterizations, I think that it was the sheer number of characters and the massive lead up before things happened which caused me to keep losing interest.
 I'm glad that I read the book but I think that it could have had a few less characters.
 But then it is hardly a nodal point when you have just a couple of people meeting.

 All Too Surreal by Tim Waggoner